utsa-lib-cedish/mapbox-layers/README.md

 export default Dropdown;
 ```

-Now we can import the element into our App component and set it as a child of App.
+Now we can import it into our App component and set it as a child of App.

 `App.jsx`:
 ```jsx